-Skiing in April may be considered a low season.
-Bah humbug.
-As long as you choose the right resort, a spring ski break can bring some great times and memories.
+Best resorts for skiing in April – while this may be considered low seasons, as long as you choose the right resort, a spring ski break can bring some great times and memories.
 Sunshine, too.

 What are the advantages of skiing in April?